 - A brief stop at Campbelltown – historic Northern Midlands Rural Town

-- Duration of tour is approximately 11 hours, 6 hours of which will on the Freycinet Peninsula.
+- Duration of tour is approximately eleven and a half to twelve hours, 6 hours of which will on the Freycinet Peninsula.

 WHAT YOU MIGHT SEE (Dependant on time of year, how far you are prepared to walk)